History Museums in Tokyo

 More Museums, Art Galleries, and Places for Children

-There are also more museums in Tokyo such as Art Museums and Galleries, Tokyo Art Exhibitions, Science Museums, and Places for Children in Tokyo.
+There are also many other museums in Tokyo, including Art Museums and Galleries, Tokyo Art Exhibitions, Science Museums, and numerous other museums throughout Japan.